kodjobaah/vagrant-waid-android/README.md

-# Appium development ENV Installtion with Vagrant and Ansible
+# WAID Android development ENV Installtion with Vagrant and Ansible

-Vagrant-ansible-hive will install Appium with android in the vagrant boxes provisioned with ansible and shell.

 ## Requirement